From A Flicker of Light and Again Darkness to Two Letters From Kansas

 Ned Leaves Home

 Ned now is about seventeen and has changed his name to Edward Stephen Douglass from Ned Brown and Ned Douglass.
-He becomes active in a committee that helps blacks flee the plantations.
+He becomes active in a committee that helps Black people flee the plantations.
 One day, Colonel Dye tells Jane that Ned needs to stop what he is doing, but when Jane tells Ned, Ned refuses.
 Some time later a group of Ku Klux Klan members, wearing hoods, appear at Jane's cabin.
 They strike her several times, but Ned is not there.
 When he returns later that night and sees her face, he tells her that they are leaving.
 Jane does not want to leave because she does not feel it is her time.
 Ned, who treats Jane as his surrogate mother and calls her mama, is very upset and wants her to come.
 She insists on staying though, and they both weep when he leaves later than night.

 Two Letters From Kansas

 Jane starts spending time with a widower named Joe Pittman, and they decide to get married.
 Jane knows that she cannot have children and eventually she tells Joe.
 He does not mind because he has two daughters from his first wife.
 They all start living together.
 Joe Pittman breaks horses for Colonel Dye, and he wants to move to a better place where he can earn more money.
 He starts looking for a new place, but Jane does not want to leave until she hears from Ned.
 Finally after a year, she gets an old letter from Ned.
-He is in Kansas helping relocate black people.
+He is in Kansas helping relocate Black people.
 A second letter informs Jane that Ned works on a farm and attends school at night.
 Jane reflects that Ned soon will finish school and become a teacher, before joining the Army and heading to Cuba in the war.